 The first step to becoming a counsellor is to undertake an introductory course or talk to a careers adviser.
-This will help you to find out what is involved in becoming a counsellor.
-This may be done at a local college or online.
-You may wish to find out about the various theories that underpin different college diplomas.
+Our “come and see” days will help you to find out what is involved in becoming a counsellor.
+You may wish to undertake additional online research to find out about various theories that underpin different college diplomas.

 30 Hours Certificate

 The next step is to attend a 30 hour certificate level training course or talk to the college to assess your prior learning.
-We recommend undertaking a 30 hour course as it ensures that you understand the rigors of the training.
-Most colleges run this course over one year however, here at Dunamis we run this as a shorter intensive course.
+We recommend undertaking a 30 hour course.
+This will ensure that you understand the rigors of the training.
+Most colleges run this course over a year, however here at Dunamis we run this as a shorter intensive course.
 To find out more please contact us at email@example.com

 Having completed your 30 hour certificate level in counselling you are now ready to move on towards a diploma which may lead to professional status.

 The diploma course must involve in-depth training and should reach standards recognised by the BACP.
 This should include ethical practice, in depth knowledge of psychological theories and their application, research and skills base training.

 A diploma in counselling will typically involve a minimum of 450 direct taught hours plus some written work, supervised trainee placement of 150 hours, personal therapy hours and an end of course examination.